QuantEcon/book-networks-public/_sources/ch_production.md

 ```

 ###  Network for 114 Australian industry sectors in 2018

-We start by loading a graph of linkages between 75 US sectors in 2019.
+Next we load a graph of linkages between 114 Australian sectors in 2018.

 ```{code-cell}
 codes_114 = ch2_data['au_sectors_114']['codes']